lzldev/dir-bench/README.md

-# bench-test
+# dir-bench

-bench-test provides a macro to generate single test cases from files in a directory.
+dir-bench provides a macro to generate single test cases from files in a directory.

 based on [dir-test](https://crates.io/crates/dir-test)